Christopher Scott (cyclist): Recognition

 In 1997, Scott received a Medal of the Order of Australia for his 1996 Paralympic gold medal.
 In 2000, Scott received an Australian Sports Medal.
 He received the Australian Paralympic Committee's Senior Male Athlete award in 2002, and Sporting Wheelie of the Year in 2002 and 2005.
 He also won the Australian Male Disabled Cyclist of the Year awards for four consecutive years from 2002 to 2005, and was the 2005 Australian Sportsperson of the Year with a Disability.
 Scott was crowned Queensland Cyclist of the Year in 2008.
 In 2015, he was inducted into the Queensland Sport Hall of Fame.

 In 2011, he was interviewed by Ian Jobling in the Australian Centre for Paralympic Studies oral history project of the National Library of Australia.
 In 2016, he was inducted into the Cycling Australia Hall of Fame.
+In 2026, he was inducted into Australian Paralympic Hall of Fame.